Sridhar-MSinDS/PDF_Q-A_ChatBot_RAG/README.md

-# 📄 ChatBot – PDF Q&A Chatbot using LangChain, OpenAI, and Streamlit
+# 📄 ChatBot – PDF Q&A Chatbot using LangChain, Embeddings, LLM and Streamlit

 This ChatBot is an AI-powered chatbot that allows users to upload any PDF (like study notes, documents, or reports) and ask questions about its content.
-It uses LangChain, OpenAI's GPT-3.5, and FAISS for intelligent retrieval-based question answering, and is built using Streamlit for an interactive web interface.
+It uses LangChain, OpenAI's GPT-3.5/Groq API Key, and FAISS for intelligent retrieval-based question answering, and is built using Streamlit for an interactive web interface.

 # 🚀 Features

 🔍 Extracts and understands content from any PDF.

-🤖 Answers questions using GPT-3.5-turbo based on PDF content.
+🤖 Answers questions using GPT-3.5-turbo/Groq API Key based on PDF content.

 🧠 Uses OpenAI embeddings + FAISS vector store for semantic search.